ThomasCandille/Pokemon_Ecommerce_SchoolProject/README.md

 - `js/index.js`: Fetches data from the PokeAPI and populates the homepage with Pokemon data.
 Handles user interactions on the homepage.
 - `js/product.js`: Fetches detailed data for a specific Pokemon from the PokeAPI and populates the product page.
 Handles user interactions on the product page.
 - `js/cart.js`: Manages the shopping cart functionality.
-Adds, removes, or adjusts the quantity of Pokemon in the cart.

 ## Running the Project

-To run the project, simply open `index.html` in your web browser.
-No build step or web server is required because the project uses only static files.
+To run the project just look at the github pages

 ## Note